ian-nai/NLP-on-Khlebnikov/README.md

 pip3 install -r requirements.txt
 ```
 ## Scope
-This repository is a starting point for using NLP to analyze and visualize various aspects of the poetry and plays of Charles Péguy.
+This repository is a starting point for using NLP to analyze and visualize various aspects of the poetry of Velimir Khlebnikov.
 Code may be updated and added as necessary while the project progresses.

 ## What This Repository Contains
 #### <span style="text-decoration: underline">CSVs</span>
 A collection of .csv files containing data gleaned from analyzing the texts using NLP.
-The sub-folders in this section contain data for different models that were used to process the texts, the fr_core_news_lg and fr_dep_news_trf models from spaCy and the Stanza French model from Stanford's Stanza library.
+The sub-folders in this section contain data for different models that were used to process the texts, the ru_core_news_lg model from spaCy and the Stanza French model from Stanford's Stanza library.
 There is also a folder for data used in visualizing the texts using graphs.

 #### Original Texts
 The original texts of Khlebnikov's complete poems: